lolichan6304/LoliChanToolkitV2/README.md

 The default command can be done using `python main.py merge_tool`.
 This merges list of images from database folder to the local folder such that max height is about 40000 (default)

+To start, place the folders you want to merge in the `./database` folder based on the directory listed above.
+The output will be merged images in the `./local` folder.

 For example, given the below input

 ```python